 Burnt Ends Embodies artistry of Meat and Smoke

 Burnt Ends was the first restaurant that I had the privilege of dining at after Singapore’s first lockdown earlier this year.
-Being a perennial World’s 50 Best entrant and Michelin Star recipient, I’ve been hankering to head down for aeons.
+Being a perennial World’s 50 Best nominee and Michelin Star recipient, I’ve been hankering to head down for aeons.

 After being seated, my friend — a seasoned veteran at the establishment — had her favourites quickly roll off her tongue onto the order chit.
 Now it was just a torturous waiting game for the smokehouse to floor me.